Why is SeaCure offset for the bite?

-Diving is one of the few sports that is not “handicapped” for women.
-Most sports make accommodation for the different body structure of females.
-But in diving, women often use the same equipment that men do even though most women have smaller jaws and smaller jaw muscles than men.
+Most women have smaller jaws and smaller jaw muscles than men.
 This becomes a big problem when those smaller muscles fatigue trying to hold a soft one-size-fits-all mouthpiece in the mouth against the pull of the regulator and hoses.
 A SeaCure mouthpiece is very different.
-It molds to fit any sized mouth and can be trimmed even further to adjust for even the tiniest mouth (we have even had 8 year olds use it).
-Because it is rigid the amount of leverage required to hold it in is reduced by up to 80%.
-This is especially important for the women who by nature do not have large jaw muscles
+It molds to fit any size mouth and can be trimmed even further to adjust for even the tiniest mouth (we have even had 8 year olds use it).
+Because it is rigid, the amount of leverage required to hold it in is reduced by up to 80%.
+This is especially important for those women who do not have large jaw muscles

 Can a person with braces use a SeaCure mouthpiece?

 Definitely.
 The only difference when molding the SeaCure, is to not push on the cheeks, as this would cause the material to mold into the braces and make it difficult to get out.
 While wearing braces, the SeaCure mouthpiece should be remolded before going diving if it has been 30 days since the last time it was molded, as the teeth would have moved.